Pharmacy

 Specialty pharmacy prior authorizations must include:

-• The drug name, strength, J-code, and National Drug Code (NDC) number (Refer to the appropriate pharmacy or medical policy for the most up-to-date J-code and NDC number for the medication you are requesting.)
+• The drug name, strength, Healthcare Common Procedure Coding System (HCPCS) or J-code, and National Drug Code (NDC) number (Refer to the Policies page for the most up-to-date guidance on criteria for submission and review of specialty prior authorization requests)

 • Diagnosis or ICD-10